-Although doctors condemned the bottles and infant mortality rates of the time were shocking – only two out of ten infants lived to their second birthday – parents continued to buy and use them.
+Although doctors condemned the bottles and infant mortality rates of the time were high, parents continued to buy and use them.
 The bottles eventually earned the nickname, “Murder Bottles.”

 The Baby Bottle Museum: The History Of Baby Feeding (Also, source for All Images Used)